awabasif1/gyrobot/BUILD_GUIDE.md

    (their Step 6 done).
 Person B has a pipeline that prints correct commands from live video (their Step 6 done).
 Neither has touched the other's code yet — verify both independently before combining.
+2. **Joint checkpoint 2a — WiFi link:** confirm the laptop can reliably pull the ESP32-CAM's video stream and round-trip a `/cmd` request, on its own, with nothing plugged into the Mega yet.
-2. **Joint checkpoint 2:** connect the Jetson and Mega over the UART link (both Step 7s done) — first with the robot *not* trying to balance yet, just confirming commands and telemetry flow correctly both directions, and double-check the level-shifting from Person B's Step 7 before plugging anything in.
+3. **Joint checkpoint 2b — UART link:** connect the ESP32-CAM and Mega over
+   UART (Person A's and Person B's Step 7s both done) — first with the robot *not* trying to balance yet, just confirming commands and telemetry flow correctly both directions, and double-check the level-shifting from Person A's Step 7 before plugging anything in.
-3. **Full integration:** run everything together.
-Expect this to take real tuning time — the low-pass filter from Person B's Step 6 will likely need adjusting against the real PID loop, not just against printed numbers.
+4. **Full integration:** run everything together.
+Expect this to take real tuning time — the low-pass filter from Person B's Step 6 will likely need adjusting against the real PID loop and real WiFi latency, not just against printed numbers.
 Keep the balance PID itself untouched; only adjust how incoming vision commands are shaped.
-4. **Fallback decision point:** decide together, before you're out of time, what you'll demo if full tracking isn't reliable — a robot that balances perfectly and does one simple, robust behavior (e.g. leans toward whichever side a bright/colored object appears on) is a stronger demo than a fragile "impressive" one.
+5. **Fallback decision point:** decide together, before you're out of time, what you'll demo if full tracking isn't reliable — a robot that balances perfectly and does one simple, robust behavior (e.g. leans toward whichever side a bright/colored object appears on) is a stronger demo than a fragile "impressive" one.
+Also decide your fallback if the WiFi link itself is flaky in the demo room (a phone hotspot with known-good signal, tested in advance, is cheap insurance).

 ---

 ## Technical requirements checklist (vision/CUDA half)

+*(Unchanged by the platform switch — all of this still applies, it just runs on the laptop's GPU instead of a Jetson's.)*

 | Requirement | Where it lives |
 |---|---|